Occupational Safety and Health

 Trainings and Drills

-In addition to daily safety guidance, we provide practical skills training for new graduates and mid-career hires working at manufacturing sites, annual safety and health training for all employees, rank-specific safety and health training, and periodic emergency drills.
+In addition to daily safety guidance, Shinko provides practical skills training for new graduates and mid-career hires working at manufacturing sites, annual safety and health training for all employees, rank-specific safety and health training, and periodic emergency drills.

 National Safety Week and National Occupational Health Week Initiatives

-In conjunction with nationwide activities such as the national Safety Week in July and Occupational Health Week in October, we encourage all employees to participate in initiatives such as the solicitation of safety and health slogans.
+In conjunction with nationwide activities such as the National Safety Week in July and Occupational Health Week in October, Shinko encourages all employees to participate in initiatives such as the solicitation of safety and health slogans.
 Through such initiatives, we are striving to boost the safety and health awareness of all employees.

 Status of Occupational Accidents

-Our occupational accident frequency rate remains at a level below the nationwide average for the manufacturing industry, and in FY2023, we had no accidents resulting in death or residual disability nor any similarly serious accidents.
+Occupational accident frequency rate at Shinko remains at a level below the nationwide average for the manufacturing industry, and in FY2024, Shinko had no accidents resulting in death or residual disability nor any similarly serious accidents.

 Note: Frequency rate: An index indicating the frequency of industrial accidents, calculated based on the number of casualties due to industrial accidents (one day or more of absence from work and loss of body parts or functions) per 1 million total actual working hours